Special Educational Needs & Disabilites (SEND)

 - The school may offer meetings for parents to come in to learn a little more about some of the more modern methods of teaching, especially in maths and phonics to help with early reading skills.
 This should also enable parents to help their children with homework.

-- Other parenting courses may also be held at the request of parents.
+- Other parenting or support courses may also be held at the request of parents.

 - The school will also be able to help put you in touch with a family worker should it be required and also has connections with the Learners Community Library at Herts and Essex hospital which may also be able to give you further advice.